 “Like investing in my neighbors.”

-I thought of the grid of tiles, the balances rising and falling, the way attention trickled into the shy corners when people chose to give rather than take.
-I thought of a bridge that only appears when you need it, and the light you carry when forecasts disagree.
+I thought of the grid of tiles, balances rising and falling.
+A bridge that only appears when you need it.
+A lantern you carry when the forecast is split.

 “That was the plan,” I said.

 She slipped a loquat into her pocket.
-“What do we do next month?”
+“What’s next month?”

 🚮 W.A.S.T.E.: Words Assisting Sustainable Transformation & Ecology